JACKHUANGZEYU/Conjure_AI_Browser/README.md

 - **Omnibox Suggestions**: Chrome-style autocomplete dropdown as you type in the address bar.
   - Shows suggestions from bookmarks (★), history (⏱), URL detection (🌐), and **live Google Autocomplete** (🔍).
   - Live search suggestions are fetched from Google's public Suggest API as you type.
+  - **Auto-closes on Enter** — the dropdown disappears after you press Enter to navigate/search.
   - Keyboard navigation: Up/Down arrows to select, Enter to navigate, Escape to close.
   - Click to navigate in current tab; Ctrl+click or middle-click to open in a new tab.
   - Dropdown stays the same width as the address bar, closes on blur, and appears after a brief typing pause (150ms debounce).